 Using volcanic soil amendments (containing weathered volcanic rock dust) greatly increases soil’s ability to store carbon.
 An ongoing UC Davis study is discovering that weathered volcanic material not only efficiently traps carbon within the soil, it also delivers a wide range of minerals that plants need to thrive.

 Benefits of Soil Amending:

 For over 50 years, farmers have grown more productive, delicious, nutrient dense crops with Redmond Minerals soil amendments.
 We are proud to offer mixes containing our volcanic bentonite clay and over 60 trace minerals.

-- Click here to see how Redmond has helped farms become more profitable with our amendments
+- Click to see how Redmond's soil program has helped farms become more profitable with our amendments

 More and more farmers are reaping the benefits of switching from conventional tillage to conservation/reduced tillage or no tillage.
 Leaving crop residues on your field will not only protect your carefully cultivated soil, but also increase the amount of sequestered GHG.
 Just take a look at this side by side comparison of a bare field vs. a field with reduced tillage: